laurafava/MandalaMaker/README.md

 FUTURE ADDITIONS
--Adding a Button to change the numbers of mirrorings -Adding grid to support the drawing process
+-Adding a Button to change the numbers of mirrorings

+-Adding grid to support the drawing process

--let the user pick, where the middlepoint should be instead of fixed -better Design
+-let the user pick, where the middlepoint should be instead of fixed

+-Adding a Colorpicker Plugin

+-Adding slider to change the linethikness

+-Adding the possibility to erase a line

+-better Design